Skip to Content

 • Kayaking and beach sport equipment

 Tip: This is one of the top-rated tours in South East Queensland with hundreds of 5-star reviews.
-As a result, trips sell out quickly, so make sure to book in advance.
+I've been on a few trips to Moreton and this one is a clear standout.
+However, trips sell out quickly, so make sure to book in advance!

-The Tangalooma Resort - Staying on Moreton Island
+Staying on Moreton Island at the Tangalooma Resort

 Of course, if you'd prefer to spend a night or two on Moreton Island, you can book a room at the famous Tangalooma Island Resort, the only accommodation option on the island.
 This resort is located right near the wrecks and is famous in Queensland for its amazing service.